cyscale/cyscale.com/src/pages/blog/2022-03-29-soc-2-vs-iso-27001-what-every-saas-needs-to-know.md

 \- Clause 10: Improvement

-In the Annex of ISO 27001, you can find a list of controls and objectives to help you meet the requirements.
+In the Annex of ISO 27001, you can find [a list of controls and objectives](https://cyscale.com/blog/ISO-27001-certification-standard-policies-procedures/) to help you meet the requirements.

-You can find more information [here](https://cyscale.com/blog/ISO-27001-certification-standard-policies-procedures/).

 **Price (of audit)**

-•	For SOC 2, the cost depends on the type of audit and can range **between $5,000 and $60,000** with an average of about $20,000.
+* For SOC 2, the cost depends on the type of audit and can range **between $5,000 and $60,000** with an average of about $20,000.

-•	For ISO 27001, the price of an audit depends on the number of employees in the organization.
+* For ISO 27001, the price of an audit depends on the number of employees in the organization.
 It can go **as low as $5,400 up to $27,000**.

 It is important to note that the price of implementing the standards may significantly increase the total cost of obtaining the accreditation.